jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 **2a.
 Filtering by Spectral Designation: _DWARF_**

-This designation refers specifically to Main Sequence dwarfs – they range from O-type (blue i.e. hot, massive) to M-type (red i.e. cool, small) stars that fuse hydrogen to helium in their cores.
+This designation refers specifically to Main Sequence dwarfs.
+They range from O-type (blue i.e. hot, massive) to M-type (red i.e. cool, small) and they all fuse hydrogen to helium in their cores.
 Most stars in the universe are main sequence stars such as these, and by and large, they are on the cooler side.

 ![Dwarf_all](https://github.com/user-attachments/assets/0479dc0b-5c09-4586-9500-0ab6b7232fa0)
 <br/><br/>